One of the most critical parts of growing mushrooms is the spawn phase. This is when your mycelium culture is at its highest risk of contamination.

 [Alternative] – Syringe Filter

 The last—and coolest—alternative for gas exchange are syringe filters.
-Similar to the rubber self-healing injection ports, these filters are going to give you the best protection against contaminants.
+Similar to rubber self-healing injection ports, these filters are going to give you the best protection against contaminants.

 Just glue it into your gas exchange hole and let it do the rest.
 Quick, effective, and just as cheap as the other gas exchange filter options.